A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding: Qualitative Examples

 \section{Qualitative Examples}

-To qualitatively evaluate our model's ability on our suite of webpage understanding tasks, we include several random output samples for page description generation, section summarization, and contextual image captioning in Tables~\ref{tab:pagedescqual}-\ref{tab:imgcapqual}.
+To qualitatively evaluate our model's ability on our suite of webpage understanding tasks, we include two qualitative analyses.
+First, we report several random output samples for page description generation, section summarization, and contextual image captioning in Tables~\ref{tab:pagedescqual}-\ref{tab:imgcapqual}.
+In Appendix~\ref{subsec:randqual}, we discuss our findings from these randomly sampled outputs.
+Next, in Appendix~\ref{subsec:modalqual}, we include sample outputs whose metrics improved the most from the text-only model to the multimodal model, to explore why images can be helpful for webpage understanding tasks.
+In this second setting we investigate samples for page description and section summarization, since these tasks do not obviously require images in the same manner as contextual image captioning.